The Reverend Dr. Kimberly L. Clayton – Transitional Senior Minister

 Rev. Hutto serves as Brick Church’s Associate Minister for Christian Education and Discipleship.
 She oversees children and adult education programs and serves with the New Member and Evangelism committee as well as the Communications committee at Brick.
 She is from Greenville, S.C., and she graduated from Wofford College in 2002 with a B.S. in Psychology.
 She completed her Master of Divinity degree at Duke University Divinity School in 2006.

 In 2007, Hutto received her first call in ministry to serve as Associate Minister of Christian Education at Mt.
 Bethel Presbyterian Church in Durham, NC.
 She has a passion for storytelling and loves teaching all ages hoping to make Christian Education relevant to a wide range of people, regardless of where they are in their spiritual formation.
-In 2016 she published her first children’s book, The Day When God Made Church, with Paraclete Press.
+In 2016 she published her first children’s book, The Day When God Made Church, with Paraclete Press and followed it with her second book Paul and His Friends: A Child’s First Book About the Apostles in 2018. .

-Her husband, B.J., is an ordained Baptist Minister and is currently completing his Ph.D. in theological ethics, at-distance, at the University of Aberdeen (Scotland).
-He is serving part-time as the Associate Minister at Madison Avenue Baptist Church in N.Y.C.
+Her husband, Rev. Dr. William (B.J.)
+Hutto, is an ordained Baptist Minister.
+He serves part-time as the Associate Minister at Madison Avenue Baptist Church in N.Y.C.
 Rebekah, B.J., and their children, Hannah Ruth and Elijah, are happy to be at The Brick Church and live in New York.
 Contact Reverend Hutto

 The Reverend Adam D. Gorman – Associate Minister for Youth and Family Ministry